Jewels of Mary, Queen of Scots: Regent Moray and the queen's jewels

 When Mary, Queen of Scots was imprisoned at Lochleven Castle, in 1567, the Confederate Lords ordered that some of her silver plate, including a table ship called a nef, should be melted down and coined.

 Mary had asked an Edinburgh goldsmith James Mosman to convert a chain set with little diamonds into a hairband garnishing.
 Mosman gave the finished item to Andrew Melville of Garvock, and he took it to the captive queen at Lochleven with some other pieces from her cabinet at Holyrood Palace.

 Her half-brother, James Stewart, 1st Earl of Moray, returned from France.
 According to Nicholas Throckmorton, when he visited Mary at Lochleven in August, she asked him to look after her jewels for her son James and confirmed this in a letter.
 Soon after, Moray became the ruler of Scotland and was known as Regent Moray.
 His secretary John Wood and Mary's wardrobe servant Servais de Condé made inventories of Mary's clothes and jewels.

 Her jewels and clothes in Edinburgh Castle were given up by the depute-governor Sir James Balfour in September 1567, and were found to be of much greater value than first estimated.
+Mary's almoner, Archibald Crauford of Craufurdland, delivered some of her silverware to Regent Moray and the treasurer Robert Richardson in November 1567.

 Moray appointed his friend William Kirkcaldy of Grange as keeper of Edinburgh Castle and the jewel coffer.
 James Murray, brother of the laird of Polmaise, kept the coffer keys and Moray himself carried a key to the "hingand" padlock in his purse.
 James Melville of Halhill wrote to the recently departed English diplomat Nicholas Throckmorton, that the Hamilton family, supporters of Mary, were disappointed that Edinburgh Castle and the jewels had been delivered to Moray and the Lords, an event that "cooled many of their stomachs".

 An English diplomat at Berwick, William Drury, observed that Regent Moray was "very bare of money, and of his own, little means to make money.
 The Queen's jewels shall go to gage, if not sold outright, if a chapman or lender upon reasonable interest may be gotten".
 Regent Moray and the treasurer Robert Richardson raised loans with Mary's jewels as security and sold some pieces with precious stones to Edinburgh merchants.
 In the Scots language, a jewel pledged for a loan was said to be "laid in wed".
 Robert Melville arranged with Valentine Browne, treasurer of Berwick, for loans secured on the jewels.